-Judge Standard Fine Art – Donny Weber
+Judge Standard Fine Art – Donny Weber has graciously offered to judge in 2021

-is an American artist and paints in a contemporary impressionist style.
+Donny is an American artist and paints in a contemporary impressionist style.
 His mediums include oil, pastel and he draws daily with both graphite and charcoal.

 Donny began his art education while earning his Bachelors of Architecture at the University of Kentucky.
 He has continued his art education through self teaching and workshops with such artists as Scott Burdick and Kim English.
 He also attributes his development as an artist to many years designing and illustration presentations for clients such as Disney, Crayola, NASA, Seaworld, Warner Brothers, and Nickelodeon.